Edit this page

 --header 'at-historical-revision: 1'

-Retrieve entity at specific timestamp
+Retrieve at a specific timestamp

-to an ISO-8601 formatted
+Set the at-historical-timestamp header to an ISO-8601 timestamp.

 curl -u ditto:ditto 'http://localhost:8080/api/2/things/org.eclipse.ditto:thing-1' \